 How to clean kitchen cabinets

 Whether your kitchen cabinets are painted wood, laminate, or another material, we've got all the information you need on keeping them pristine.

 How to clean kitchen cabinet doors

-It’s kitchen cabinet doors that need cleaning most frequently, although it is worth giving the interiors a clean from time to time, too: find out more below.
+Cleaning kitchen cabinet doors is an unavoidable part of kitchen cleaning.
+They need cleaning most frequently, although it is worth giving the interiors a clean from time to time, too: find out more below.

 Kitchen cabinet doors benefit from a weekly clean.
 That way, you can tackle any greasy marks and splashes to keep your room looking good.
 Don’t forget door handles – or pulls if yours is a handleless kitchen design – as well because everyone who uses the room will touch these frequently.

 How you clean will depend on what type of cabinet doors there are in your kitchen, and you can get the skinny below.